wunderbon/json-schemas/README.md

 ## Philosophy

-A lot of ♥ for code, documentation & quality.
-Try it, run it ... ♥ it ;)
+A lot of ❤️ for code, documentation & quality!

 ---